Jab Harry Met Sejal

-Jab Harry Met Sejal released on 4 August 2017 to mixed-to-negative reviews from critics and audience, with criticism for its direction, story, and screenplay, but praise for the soundtrack, cinematography, production design, costumes, and Khan and Sharma's performances.
-It was a box-office bomb in India, however, it was fairly successful overseas.
+Jab Harry Met Sejal released on 4 August 2017 to mixed-to-negative reviews from critics and audiences, with criticism for its direction, story, and screenplay, but praise for the soundtrack, cinematography, production design, costumes, and Khan and Sharma's performances.
+It was a box-office failure in India, however, it was fairly successful overseas.

 At the 63rd Filmfare Awards, Jab Harry Met Sejal received 2 nominations – Best Music Director (Pritam) and Best Female Playback Singer (Nikhita Gandhi for "Ghar").